socalledsound/nu-outline/WEEK2.md

     -- Router in index
     -- Switch, Route, Redirect in App
-    -- let's make some page stubs
+    -- let's make some page stubs for Contact, About and

 #### v3 Header (10 mins?)